 I have decided to move my personal websites -- and some other projects -- over to the Gemini protocol for a number of reasons (in no specific order):

-Amfora: A very nice, feature-rich, and easy-to-use CLI client for Gemini, my client of choice.
+Amfora: A very nice, feature-rich, and easy-to-use CLI client for Gemini, my CLI client of choice.

 Bollux: A fun little CLI client for Gemini written in Bash!
 I mostly use this for quick and dirty testing and development purposes.

-Alternatively, you can also use Kineto's (the Gemino-to-HTTP proxy I use for this capsule) built in proxy at the following URL:
+Alternatively, you can also use Capybara's (the Gemini-to-HTTP proxy I use for this capsule) built in proxy at the following URL: